St Bees Golf Club

 The club so far has been remarkably successful, not only with regard to the ever-increasing membership, but also in the constant improvement of the links throughout.

-The views to be obtained, both of the Cumberland mountains on the one side and the sea with St. Bees head and the Isle-of-Man on the other side, form one of the many attractions of the links and could not be out-rivalled by any other links in England.
+The links are beautifully and healthily situated on the Nethertown road within a mile from the village.
+The views to be obtained, both of the Cumberland mountains on the one side and the sea with St. Bees head and the Isle-of-Man on the other side, form one of the many attractions of the links and could not be out-rivaled by any other links in England.

 It was at once deemed necessary to have a clubhouse where all necessaries could be provided and during the summer, this was erected at considerable cost.